padvish/iloscanner/README.md

 Read more about the first iLO rootkit: [Implant.ARM.iLOBleed.a]

+Concise FAQ about iLOBleed and how to / how not to protect against it: [iLOBleed Quick FAQ]

 This tool was released by Amnpardaz.
 If you're curious, you can find more about [Amnpardaz] and [Padvish].

 # Requirements

 - **Booting with a Linux distro.
-(Any Linux distro will do)** The scanner needs direct HW access, so you have to use boot on bare-metal (ie. not a VM) Porting to another OS is possible but has not been done.
+(Any Linux distro will do)**

+    The scanner needs direct access to hardware, so you have to use boot on bare-metal (ie. not a VM)

+    Porting to another OS is possible but has not been done.
 Everyone is welcome to do that.

 - **Root Privileges**
 - **iLO Security Override Switch set to ON.
-(Located on the motherboard)** Yes, you have to physically open the server's case and turn the switch ON.
+(Located on the motherboard)**

+    Yes, you have to physically open the server's case and turn the switch ON.

     Sorry, that was the only way we could dump the firmware so that the rootkit couldn't tamper with it.
 That's how the server was designed.

     Yes, you have to turn the switch back OFF when you're done, or you risk your server's security.

 # How to Build